 For the water bodies included in this sediment TMDL there is an acceptable range of sediment loadings at the effective discharge of the water body.
 These ranges were developed from suspended sediment concentration (SSC) data measured at stable streams in the same ecoregion(s).
-The target range for the water bodies within HUC 03160104 is 0.0004 to 0.0018 tons per acre per day at the effective discharge.
+The target range for the water bodies within ecoregion 65 is 0.0004 to 0.0019 tons per acre per day at the effective discharge.
+The target range for the water bodies within ecoregion 74 is 0.0033 to 0.0140 tons per acre per day at the effective discharge.
+For both ecoregions the midpoint of the range was selected to calculate the TMDL yields for each water body.
 The effective discharge is the discharge which moves the most sediment, or is the channel-forming flow.
 This discharge has been selected as the critical condition for this TMDL (Simon, et al., 2002b).
+Calculating the effective discharge is a matter of integrating a flow-frequency curve with a sediment transport rating to obtain the discharge (range of discharges) that transports the most sediment.
+This was accomplished at 10 sites where the complete 15-minute flow record was easily obtainable.
+For the 10 streams analyzed in Mississippi, the $Q{1.5}$ is on average, a good approximation.
+Therefore, the Q{1.5} was used as a measure of establishing the effective discharge at all sites.
 If the sediment target applicable for sediment in the water body is maintained during critical conditions, then the health of the stream should improve.